jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

 :ref:`ex_protection`.

 ..
 Note::
    Worksheet level passwords in Excel offer very weak protection.
-They not encrypt your data and are very easy to deactivate.
+They do not encrypt your data and are very easy to deactivate.
 Full workbook encryption is not supported by ``XlsxWriter`` since it requires a completely different file format and would take several man months to implement.